 Mountain Lion Sightings

-MMWD Watershed Management staff occasionally receive reports of mountain lion sightings on Mt.
+MMWD's watershed management staff occasionally receive reports of mountain lion sightings on Mt.
 Tamalpais Watershed lands.
-These sightings are not cause for alarm but the district recommends that visitors to public lands follow the mountain lion precautions provided by the California Department of Fish and Game.
+These sightings are not cause for alarm but the district recommends that visitors to public lands follow the mountain lion precautions provided by the California Department of Fish and Wildlife.